 For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions section of the Graduate Catalog.
 Applicants must apply online.
 All requested materials must be submitted by the established deadline.

-THE APPLICATION AND ALL SUPPORTING DOCUMENTS (this includes all transcripts, essay, three letters of recommendation, resume, TOEFL or IELTS exam scores (if applicable) and international transcript evaluation (if applicable)) MUST BE RECEIVED AND UPDATED BY THE POSTED APPLICATION DEADLINE OF JULY 1ST IN ORDER TO BE REVIEWED.
-Applications submitted after the deadline will be moved to the following fall semester.
-Supporting documents submitted after the deadline will cause an application to be considered incomplete by the deadline and denied as a result.
+THE APPLICATION AND ALL SUPPORTING DOCUMENTS (this includes all transcripts, essay, three letters of recommendation, resume, TOEFL or IELTS exam scores (if applicable) and international transcript evaluation (if applicable)) MUST BE SUBMITTED BY THE DEADLINE IN ORDER TO BE REVIEWED FOR ADMISSIONS CONSIDERATION.

 In addition to the general UCF graduate application requirements , applicants to this program must provide: